 Magnetometer surveys use both individual sensors and multiple sensors (gradiometers).
 Individual sensors acquire total field data that may exhibit “characteristic signatures.”
 Sensors in gradiometer mode (i.e. multiple sensors deployed) record mappable gradients or differences that focus specifically on shallow depths of investigation.
 They are effectively “tuned” to the near surface in which many UXO are located.

-The current interest in magnetic technologies for UXO is focusing on the use of single and multiple axis sensors, and integration of magnetic and electromagnetic devices.
+The current interest in magnetic technologies for UXO focuses on the use of single and multiple axis sensors, and integration of magnetic and electromagnetic devices.
 Integration of magnetic and electromagnetic (EM) sensors is or has been adopted as a standard technique by different groups, and reflects an interest in overcoming the limitations of each technique.
 Magnetics, for instance, works for detection and mapping of UXO due to its ferrous content but may not operable in areas of highly magnetic geology.

 GEM has focused on providing UXO contractors with systems that are effective for walking surveys, vehicular surveys and integration with EM instruments.
 Many new developments have occurred over the past several years – providing a window of opportunity to take advantage of new technologies from a leading R&D organization.

-If you would like a quote or more information about Gem Systems.
+If you would like to receive a callback from GEM Systems.